 The accommodation fee must be paid in accordance with the payment schedule agreed with the Accommodation Team.
 If a student does not meet the payments agreed, and does not engage with the Finance Team to agree an alternative payment plan, action will be taken to recover the debt.

-Failure to engage with the Operations Manager or the Accommodation Team to agree a suitable plan to manage payment in respect of outstanding fees may result in access to the student's accommodation being denied until such times as they engage.
+Failure to engage with the Operations Manager or the Accommodation Team to agree a suitable plan to manage payment in respect of outstanding fees may result in access to the student's accommodation being denied until resolved.